of seeds and the river

 Intelligent RiverR is a registered trademark.
 MoteStack and the bottom-anchored buoys are patent-pending technologies.

-See the Intelligent River website for more information.
+See the Institute of Computational Ecology for more information.